-A typical alternative minimum protection zone allows encroachments no closer than a radius from a tree of .5 feet per inch of DBH as long as no more than 25 percent of the critical root protection zone area (estimated at one foot radius per inch of DBH) is impacted.
+A typical alternative minimum protection zone allows encroachments no closer than a radius from a tree of .5 feet per inch of DBH if no more than 25 percent of the critical root protection zone area (estimated at one foot radius per inch of DBH) is impacted.
 Figure 1 illustrates this concept.

 The reason for using this alternative is because it allows the tree protection zone to better relate to the size of the tree and its root zone.
-For example, a 10 foot tree protection setback would not be adequate for a 36-inch DBH tree which should have a minimum setback of at least 18 feet.
+For example, a 10-foot tree protection setback would not be adequate for a 36-inch DBH tree which should have a minimum setback of at least 18 feet.
 Also, driplines can be highly variable based on species growth habits and onsite conditions such as the presence of adjacent trees or past pruning.

-The critical root zone radii of 1 foot per inch of DBH is shown for the trees to be retained along the edges of the grove and park on the plan sheets in Attachments 2 and 3.
-The trees to be retained can be adequately protected by placing tree protection fencing as shown in Attachments 2 and 3.
+The critical root zone radii of 1 foot per inch of DBH is shown for the trees to be retained on the plan sheet in Attachments 3.
+The trees to be retained can be adequately protected by placing tree protection fencing as shown in Attachment 3.
 The tree protection fencing will protect at least 75 percent of their critical roots zones and avoid any encroachments closer than a radius of .5 feet per inch of DBH to a tree to be retained.
 No grading, stockpiling, storage, disposal, or any other construction related activity shall occur in the tree protection zones unless specifically reviewed and approved by the project arborist.